cyverse/cyverse-sdk/docs/client-create.md

     "tier": "Unlimited"
 }
 ```
-Although much of the process of interacting with the Agave API is automated, you may need access to the consumerKey and consumerSecret for other types of OAuth2-based interaction.
-If you ever need to retrieve the API keys for a particular client application, you can always do so at https://agave.iplantc.org/store/site/pages/subscriptions.jag using your CyVerse credentials
+Although much of the process of interacting with the Agave API is automated, you may need access to the ```consumerKey``` and ```consumerSecret``` for other types of OAuth2-based interaction so please record them.
+If you lose them, you can create new copy of them for the same client by deleting the old client and creating it again.
+You can also have multiple OAuth2 clients - we are simply demonstrating use of one.

 *This completes the section on obtaining a set of API keys.*